DonKarlssonSan/hicetnunc-wiki/Getting-Started-with-Tezos.md

 ## Donating to the hicetnunc fountain
 Want to donate some tezos to help support artists that are new hicetnunc?
 You can send some tezos here: tz1eggoxCes1qYRGLc3E1bg4uzuCUUuuQBb9

+***
+Already have tezos?

+Continue to [How to mint 🌿](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-mint-🌿) to create your first OBJKT!